juseljuk/IBM-DBA-VA-BAW-RPA/1-Basics/README.md

 **(1)** The first thing we need to do in **_Watson Assistant_** is create a _**Skill**_.
 A _**skill**_ contains the training data and machine learning logic that enables your chatbot to understand and help users and customers.

 Due to time contrains in this session we will import an existing skill.
-This is basic IT support chatbot conversation, where we will add in the next part the integration to Business Automation Workflow.
+This is basic B2B bank support chatbot conversation, where we will add in the integration to Business Automation Workflow.

 Download the skill from this link: https://ibm.box.com/v/B2B-Bank-Bot